Commit and push changes to Git repository

 Note that you cannot change the local branch: the current branch for each selected repository will be pushed.

-push is rejected because your working copy is outdated, CLion displays the Push Rejected dialog, provided that the Auto-update if push of the current branch was rejected option in the Git settings page of the Settings dialog is not selected.
+If push is rejected because your working copy is outdated, CLion displays the Push Rejected dialog, provided that the Auto-update if push of the current branch was rejected option in the Git settings page of the Settings/Preferences dialog is not selected.
 Do the following: